readium/webpub-manifest/extensions/epub.md

 While the media type is the main way to identify the nature of a resource in a Link Object, in certain cases it isn't sufficient enough:

 * a number of metadata standards either rely on XML and JSON without defining a specific media type (ONIX, XMP)
-* the media type doesn't indicate if an HTML/XHTML resource relies on MathML, SVG or Javascript, or if some of it resources are not available in the package (purely for a packaged version of a publication)
+* the media type doesn't indicate if an HTML/XHTML resource relies on MathML, SVG or Javascript, or if some of its resources are not available in the package

 `contains` is meant to convey that information in the Properties Object using an array of string values.